 Cara was elected in May 2019 as the District 12 representative to Dallas City Council.
-She currently serves as the Chairman of the Government Performance and Financial Management Committee, as Vice Chairman of the Legislative Committee, Vice Chairman of the Housing and Homeless Solutions Committee, and a member of the Transportation and Infrastructure, and Public Safety Committees.
-Cara has been appointed to the Regional Transportation Council and the National League of Cities Youth, Education & Families Council.
+She currently serves as the Chairman of the Government Performance and Financial Management Committee (Budget Committee), Chairman of the Ad Hoc Committee on General Investigating and Ethics, Vice Chairman of the Public Safety Committee, and member of the Transportation, Housing and Homeless Solutions, and Legislative Ad Hoc Committees.
+Cara serves as the lead delegate to the Regional Transportation Council, serves on the Executive Board of the North Central Texas Council of Governments, is a member of the MetroCrest Mayor’s Council, and is a Board Member on the National League of Cities Women in Municipal Government constituency group.

-one, two, or three times per month.Because city hall is so far away, Cara instituted “walk-in hours” twice a month in the district at the North Central Police Station community room.
-This allowed residents to easily share concerns, ideas, and get in-person help with city issues without driving 15+ miles.
-Cara sends out a district e-news chock full of information on local events, issues that residents should be aware of, and city hall news.
-Additionally, Cara maintains an active social media presence to help inform and assist residents.
+*District “walk-in hours” twice a month in the district at the North Central Police Station community room to allow residents to easily share concerns, ideas, and get in-person help with city issues without driving 15+ miles.

 Roads & Traffic Signals

 *Pilot program to connect 7 signals on Frankford Rd with the latest technology.

 *Frankford Road between Preston and Coit will be reconstructed

 *Frankford Road headed west from George Bush Turnpike will be repaved.

 *First social services available in D12, Family Gateway North opened Dec 2020.